jamesgreenblue/jamesgreenblue.com/content/about.md

 * AI content policy: The posts here are 'hand' written by me – authentic, organic, and free range.
 Any AI generated content will be clearly labeled.
 * I work full time for [The Reef-World Foundation](https://reef-world.org/staff) – the opinions expressed here do not necessarily reflect Reef-World's.
-* Links to other websites does not constitute an endorsement and I'm not responsible for third party content.
+* Links to other websites do not constitute an endorsement and I'm not responsible for third-party content.
 * The site content is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/)

 {{< carbon >}}